 She field produces pieces in New England for ABC News shows including Good Morning America and World News with Diane Sawyer.
 Lara previously worked with ABC News' Medical Unit, where she produced digital and on-air health stories.

-Lara was part of the 2013 Pulitzer Prize winning team awarded to the Boston Globe and its online news site Boston.com for exhaustive and empathetic breaking news coverage of the Boston Marathon bombings and ensuing manhunt.
+Lara was part of the team awarded the 2014 Pulitzer Prize for exhaustive and empathetic breaking news coverage of the Boston Marathon bombings and ensuing manhunt.

 Lara has traveled extensively and is fluent in Armenian, Arabic, and French.
 She began her career as an on-air reporter.

 Lara is a member of the Society of Professional Journalists, the Association for Education in Journalism and Mass Communication, New England Science Writers, the Online News Association, the Association of Health Care Journalists, and the Military Reporters and Editors Association.

 She is a proud Army wife and serves military families as the Family Readiness Group chairperson for a battalion in the Massachusetts Army National Guard.

 Her first book is slated to publish fall 2017.